20 Classic Shows You Didn’t Know You Could Watch on Netflix

 This long-running political drama has landed on many a “best TV series of all time” lists, and won 26 Emmys, including four in a row for best drama series, making it one of the top-winning series of all time (tied with Hill Street Blues and only beat by Game of Thrones).
 Following the administration of fictional president Josiah Bartlet (Martin Sheen), the show looked at the inner workings of the senior White House staff.
 The West Wing, which premiered in 1999, also strove to humanize politicians, showing them working for the greater good rather than for their own power; it also was influenced by real-life events that happened during the time the show was on the air.
 The ensemble cast included Allison Janney, Bradley Whitford, Alan Alda, Jimmy Smits, Stockard Channing, and Rob Lowe.

 Any show that earns a remake should be considered a classic, including this supernatural tale of three witch sisters.
 Premiering in 1998, the show followed the Halliwell sisters, Prue (Shannen Doherty), Piper (Holly Marie Combs), and Phoebe (Alyssa Milano), who use their powers to protect people from evil beings from the Underworld, hiding their identities as witches and their role in this secret battle.
 Three seasons in, Doherty left the show and was replaced by a fourth sister, Paige (Rose McGowan).
 The influential cult classic led to many other witch and supernatural-themed shows, including a reboot of the original that premiered in 2018.
 The new Charmed is currently finishing up its second season on The CW (a third has already been confirmed), and the first season is also available on Netflix.
-Check out more of the best TV shows with strong female leads you need to watch now.

 Before there was Schitt’s Creek, there was the original riches-to-rags family of comedy series Arrested Development—although the Bluths are way more dysfunctional.
 The quirky show first premiered in 2003 and has had perhaps the oddest run of any series ever: After three seasons of critical acclaim, it was canceled by Fox; then it was picked up for a fourth season on Netflix in 2013.
 Five years later, a fifth season made an appearance on Netflix—well, half of it anyway.
 The rest appeared nearly a year later in March 2019.
 Arrested Development‘s hilarious ensemble includes Jason Bateman, Will Arnett, Michael Cera, and Portia de Rossi.
-These are the craziest things fans have done to save their favorite TV shows.

 The titular mother-daughter pair, played by Lauren Graham and Alexis Bledel, are close in age, so they sometimes seemed more like sisters in this comforting series set in idyllic Stars Hollow, Connecticut.
 When the show premiered in 2000, viewers also couldn’t help but get caught up in creator-writer Amy Sherman-Palladino’s now-trademark fast-paced dialogue (she’s also the creator of streaming hit The Marvelous Mrs. Maisel).
 All about the bonds between family and among friends, Gilmore Girls is the kind of show parents and kids can watch together.
 Then binge the follow-up, four-episode Netflix original Gilmore Girls: A Year in the Life, set a decade after the original show’s conclusion.